THE BERNESE MOUNTAIN DOG

 While the typical Bernese is not exactly lethargic, he is not particularly active either.
 He does not normally chase around the yard, dash through fields, or become wildly enthusiastic about retrieving a ball or a stick.
 This means that he needs to be moved regularly and extensively.

 A Bernese Mountain Dog is big and strong.
 He may not eat as much as those unfamiliar with the breed would assume.
-Still, one must realistically anticipate that a Berner needs a larger amount of high-quality food that does a little dog.
+Still, one must realistically anticipate that a Berner needs a larger amount of high-quality food than does a little dog.
 The cost for this is substantial.
 If one adds to this the multitude of other fixed expenses (from bed to bowl, from tax to toys to training classes, from vitamins to vet visits), the total quickly approaches the cost of maintaining a small car.
 These expenses will increase exponentially if the dog should experience severe health problems.

 The Berner’s coat is luxurious, thick, and long.
 Bernese shed.
 A lot.
 And then some more.
 Maintaining the beauty of your Berner’s coat requires regular intensive brushing.
 Even if the dog is thoroughly groomed several times a week, there will always be Berner hair throughout the house; even the most scrupulous housekeeping cannot keep up with the constant dirt and dust a Berner brings with him.
 Anyone unwilling to accept that, in a Berner household, Berner hair is a standard ingredient in food and drinks should realise that a Berner is not for him or her.